jay-hood/campaign_finance_testing/WebScraper/ReadMe.md

 where PACKAGE_NAME is one of the packages listed in requirements.txt Or, you can navigate to the WebScraper subdirectory of the electionmoney project and install the packages by typing "pip install -r requirements.txt"
-3) Download and install geckodriver for your system (system specific releases found here: https://github.com/mozilla/geckodriver/releases), installing the binary in /usr/local/bin.
+3) Download and install geckodriver for your system (system specific releases found here: https://github.com/mozilla/geckodriver/releases).
+   - If installing in Unix/Linux, copy the file to /usr/local/bin.
+   - If installing in Windows, copy the file to a folder that is in your Windows path.
 4) Build the database.
-You can do this by first modifying a line towards the bottom of the models.py file in the WebScraper subdirectory SQLAlchemy has to create a engine specifically confifured for certain kinds of databases.
-For MySQL, the basic structure is "engine = create_engine('mysql://user:password@servername')" where servername would be localhost if running locally and user is the user name in MySQL and password is that user's password for the database you intend to use.
+You can do this by first modifying a line towards the bottom of the models.py file in the WebScraper subdirectory.
+SQLAlchemy has to create a engine specifically confifured for certain kinds of databases.
+    - **For MySQL**, the basic structure is "engine = create_engine('mysql://user:password@servername')" where servername would be localhost if running locally and user is the user name in MySQL and password is that user's password for the database you intend to use.
-Other engine configuration options can be viewed at https://docs.sqlalchemy.org/en/latest/core/engines.html.
+Other engine configuration options can be viewed [here](https://docs.sqlalchemy.org/en/latest/core/engines.html).
 Assuming this is properly configured, then running "python models.py" should create the database in the designated MySQL database.
 5) Change the create_engine configuration in app.py (found a few lines after the import statements) to use the MySQL database, providing the same credentials as you did in models.py
 6) To designate a candidate name to scrape, edit the "letters" variable in app.py to simply be a comma delimited list of characters